 What is so special about Sapporo ramen?

 Every bowl of Sapporo ramen soup that is served has been made entirely in the wok.
 This style of ramen is typically made by mixing the tare (sauce) together with the base broth before the noodles and toppings are added.
 The tare is caramelized with vegetables then the base broth is added.
-This method of cooking ramen requires a few extra steps and skill.
+This method of cooking ramen also requires a few extra steps and skill.
 Higher temperatures can be maintained by cooking in the wok to create a deeper and more aromatic flavor.

 What is Miso?

 Miso is a traditional yet versatile food.
 It comes as a textured paste full of rich and complex flavors.
-It has a consistency similar to that of hummus though the miso you will find is slightly denser while full of several important nutrients.
+In fact, it has a consistency similar to that of hummus though the miso you will find is slightly denser while full of several important nutrients.
 It is available in dozens of varieties and is used for soups, marinades for meat and fish dishes, vegetable stir fries and so much more.

 Miso has featured as a staple part of the Japanese diet for hundreds of years.
-Japan’s biggest producer of this product is Marukome and they make more than 100,000 tons of miso every year.
+Moreover, Japan’s biggest producer of this product is Marukome and they make more than 100,000 tons of miso every year.
 Due to the ever growing popularity worldwide of Japanese food the use of miso is also increasing.

 The History of Sapporo Ramen

 Ramen was first introduced into Sapporo by a Chinese chef, Wang Wencai in 1923 when he opened the Takeya Restaurant.
 In the beginning he served a light chicken broth with its flavor coming from the shoyu or soy sauce.
 With the onset of the Second World War everything changed, ramen had essentially disappeared as the luxury of eating out became a victim of the rationing that was in place at that time.
 Once peace was restored ramen became popular once again with new styles being introduced such as a thicker pork broth used in the Ryuho restaurant in 1946 and the following year in the Daruma-ken restaurant by Senji Nishiyama.
-His brother founded the Nishiyama Seimen Noodle Company in 1953.
+Then, his brother becomes the founder of Nishiyama Seimen Noodle Company in 1953.

-Where to find Sapporo Ramen
+Where to find Sapporo Ramen?

 When you arrive into Sapporo, it is likely you will arrive through the city’s airport, the New Chitose Airport.
 Here on your arrival are numerous restaurants open purely for selling you their version of this dish.

 Keyaki is one of Sapporo’s miso noodle specialty stores that have been in existence for more than 20 years.
 The soup simmers for 10 hours before it is ready for customers to consume.
 In the fiercely competitive downtown area of Susukino in Sapporo the colorful look and appealing smell are part of the reason local people flock here.
 The other reason is the taste that appeals to the senses through the slow cooking process using only the finest ingredients.
-Keyaki is open daily from 9am until 9pm with last food orders taken at 8.30pm.